iluaster/google_drive_uploader/README.md

 Download & Compile it with libssl.

-In ubuntu or Debian, you can enter this command to install.
+In Ubuntu or Debian, you can enter this command to install.

 > sudo apt-get install libssl-dev